nooqta/kodyfire/packages/kodyfire-cli/README.md

 ### Install a kody

 Based on your project select the kody that works for you or customize your own.
-There are 3 kody packages available at the moment: Laravel, Vuexy and html.
+There are 7 kody packages available at the moment.

 To list available kodies.
 (The search command simply displays available kodies and no keyword are required.
-There are only 3 🙂)
+There are only 7 🙂)

 ```bash
 kody search